-

 More information:

-Violent and other serious crime is a serious problem in the Philippines.
+Violent crime is a serious problem in the Philippines.

 Gun ownership is widespread and poorly regulated.
 This adds to the high rate of violent crime.

-Gunfights between police and criminals are not uncommon, including in tourist areas in Manila.
-People, including bystanders, are often killed or injured in such incidents.
+Gunfights between police and criminals have occurred in the past, including in tourist areas in Manila.
+People, including bystanders, have been killed or injured in such incidents.

 Terrorist groups are sometimes involved in violent criminal activities in rural areas.
 They target business interests, including mining projects, for extortion.